Philosophy Minor Requirements

 Credits3

-Same as WGSS 242.
-An exploration of the different range of opportunities available to various social groups, including racial, ethnic and sexual minorities, women, and the poor.
+An exploration of the different range of opportunities available to various social groups, including racial, ethnic and sexual minorities, women, people with low incomes, and people facing poverty.
 Topics include how to define fair equality of opportunity; the social mechanisms that play a role in expanding and limiting opportunity; legal and group-initiated strategies aimed at effecting fair equality of opportunity and the theoretical foundations of these strategies; as well as an analysis of the concepts of equality, merit and citizenship, and their value to individuals and society.

 • PHIL 243 - Martin Luther King Jr.: Poverty, Justice, and Love